-- Avoid deep-fried veggie foods (spring rolls, fried tofu, tempura veggies) and creamy sauces or dressings – these can be as fatty as meat-based items.
+- Avoid deep-fried vegie foods (spring rolls, fried tofu, tempura vegies) – these can be as fatty as meat-based items.

-- Look for alternative protein sources on the menu, such as lentils, chick peas, tofu, soy beans and other beans or nuts – not just dairy and veggies.
+- Look for alternative protein sources on the menu, such as lentils, chickpeas, tofu, soy beans and other beans or nuts – not just dairy and vegies.

 - Wholegrains such as quinoa, barley, cracked wheat, brown rice and wholegrain breads add valuable nutrition to vegetarian meals.

-- Tailor your order to your own requirement.
-Often you can ask them to remove the meat (and cheese if you're vegan), use wholegrain instead of white bread for extra fibre, get them to hold the sauce, mayo or other dressings to further reduce fat and salt content, or even ask for extra veg or salad to get more vitamins and minerals.
+- Tailor your order to your own requirements.
+Often you can ask them to remove the meat (and cheese if you're vegan), use wholegrain instead of white bread for extra fibre, hold the sauce, mayo or other dressings to further reduce fat and salt content, or even ask for extra veg or salad to get more vitamins and minerals.

 - Opt for the smallest serving size to help keep your kilojoule, saturated fat and sodium intake in check.